ministryofjustice/opg-lpa/service-front/content/guidance/Process_Signing the LPA.md

 # Signing the LPA

 <div class="moj-banner moj-banner__message">
-    <h class="heading-small"><a href="https://www.gov.uk/guidance/making-and-registering-an-lpa-during-the-coronavirus-outbreak#signing-and-witnessing-the-lpa">Read our guidance</a>  on getting an LPA signed and witnessed during the corona virus outbreak</h>
+    <p class="bold-small"><a href="https://www.gov.uk/guidance/making-and-registering-an-lpa-during-the-coronavirus-outbreak#signing-and-witnessing-the-lpa">Read our guidance</a>  on getting an LPA signed and witnessed during the corona virus outbreak</p>
 </div>

 ### Sign the LPA in the right order